Learn about the future of financial services and how to adapt to digital transformation.

 Data management is a broad concept.
-In essence it's everything that involves the storage or use of data within a platform.
+In essence, it's everything that involves the storage or use of data within a platform, and in core banking systems is a critical aspect.

-However, one of the big aspects of data management is to unlock data to other systems.
+One of the big aspects of data management is to unlock data to other systems.
 These could be front-end solutions for the end client or the bank employee or third-party applications.
 For example, CRM systems, collection solutions, and others.
-There are several ways to unlock data in a core banking system.
+There are several ways to unlock data in a core banking system

 So no matter what, you need to have access to your data at all times, and we understand which data makes good reporting.
 Our core banking system, offers three ways you can unlock your data.